Baroque Fan Page - Complement Project Banner

 3. What do you name your protagonist?

-I believe the developers said they called him “Takeshi-kun” during development, so either that or “Koriel 12”, otherwise just puerile bodily function humor.
+I believe the developers said they called him “Takeshi-kun” during development, so either that or “Koriel 12”, but mostly I just use punctuation to draw distressed looking ascii faces.

 4. Who is your favorite female character?